dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

-When you now use a API [click] like setTimeout, you call the Runtime API with a callback.
+When you now use a API [click] like setTimeout, you call the API with a callback.
 And continue executing code from stack.

 Once the Timeout is reached, the Runtime puts callback into the Task Queue.